thejakia1/thejakia1/README.md

 #### Web Developer | MERN Stack Expert |  Tech and Programming Blogger

 I'm Jakia from Bangladesh.
 I am a Frontend Developer.
 I enjoy learning new technologies, programming languages, and frameworks like React.
-I also enjoy writiong tech and programming blogs.
+I also enjoy writing tech and programming blogs.
 You can check out me at https://jakia-official.medium.com/ or https://jakia.hashnode.dev/.

 <h3 align="left">Connect with me:</h3>
 <p align="left">